FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Spray command
 ++++++++++++++++

-Click the "Spray" icon to enter the Spray command editing interface
+Click the "Spray" icon to enter the Spray command editing interface.

 This command is a spraying-related command, which controls the spray gun to "start spraying", "stop spraying", "start cleaning the gun" and "stop the light gun".
 When editing the program command, it is necessary to confirm that the peripherals of the spray gun have been configured.
 For details, see the chapter on peripherals of the robot.